KingMaina/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Prints the alphabet characters ten times using loops.
 ## 3-islower.c
 - Checks if an argument is a lowercase alphabet character or not.
+### 4-isalpha.c
+- Checks if a character is alphabetic